Home Page

 BGEN 105S - Introduction to Business.
 3 Credits.

 Offered every term.
 Offered on Mountain Campus and at Missoula College.
-Nature of business enterprise; role of business in society; problems confronting business management; career opportunities in business.
-Open to non-business majors and business majors of freshman or sophomore standing only.
-Business majors are advised to register for the course their freshman year.
-Credit allowed for only one of BGEN 105S, MIS 100S, IS 100S, BADM 100S and BUS 103S.
-Gen Ed Attributes: Social Sciences Course (S).
+This course covers the nature of business enterprise, the role of business in society, problems confronting business management, and career opportunities in business.
+Business majors are advised to register for this course their freshman year.

 Gen Ed Attributes: Social Sciences